-Many company owners see the benefits of taking out a life insurance product to protect their families in case the worst happened.
-But what happens if, as an owner-manager, you became seriously ill, and were unable to carry out your contract work?
+Many company owners see the benefits of taking out a life insurance product to protect their families in case the worst happens.
+But what happens if, as an owner-manager, you become seriously ill and are unable to carry out your contract work?

 This is where keyman insurance comes in.
 This type of cover will protect your business if you suffer a serious health event, or even a terminal illness.
 It is similar to critical illness cover, but is taken out by – and benefits – the business itself.

-In this guide, we look at what keyman insurance is, how it works, and how the product would be used in practice by a small limited company.
+In this guide, we examine what keyman insurance is, how it works, and how it would be used in practice by a small limited company.

 What is Keyman insurance?